 Just as you strive to provide excellent customer service on your dealership’s sales floor, you should also demand it from your live chat team, whether outsourced or in-house.

 To make this happen, chat reps should be using the shopper’s name, directly answering specific questions, and showing their personality within the chat by avoiding the use of scripts.
-Illuminating that the chat rep is a human being and NOT a robot will help generate more leads and sales!
+Illuminating that the chat rep is a human being (NOT a robot) will help generate more qualified sales leads and actual sales!